Not A Member Yet?

 ejaculation survey chart can all women squirt

-As it turns out, orgasm and squirting do not necessarily happen at the same time.
+As it turns out, orgasm and squirting do not necessarily happen simultaneously.

 That means the popular phrase “female ejaculatory orgasm” is a misnomer.

-The good news is: if you’re squirting but not climaxing, you can still enjoy the sweet release.
+The good news is that you can still enjoy the sweet release if you’re squirting but not climaxing.

 Consider female ejaculation a different kind of “orgasm.”